kjaymiller/kjaymiller/content/pitpod-5.md

-Title: [Podcast] What Companies AND Candidates can do Better in the Hiring Process with John Knox
+Title: [Podcast] PIT Podcast Ep 5: What Companies AND Candidates can do Better in the Hiring Process with John Knox
 _url: https://share.transistor.fm/s/dc4ab395

 This week on the Productivity in Tech Podcast, I spoke with John Knox.